 Are you landing at Copenhagen Airport (CPH) and would you like to explore Copenhagen and its surroundings with a rental car?
 Then it is a good decision to book a rental car directly at the airport from one of the six car rental companies.
 Since Copenhagen Airport is heavily frequented by 25 million passengers per year, it is worth comparing the car hire offers of Copenhagen Airport with Driveboo before you start your journey and make an online booking so that you do not have to resort to a car hire company that does not meet your expectations.

 All car rentals are located at Copenhagen Airport in the Car Rental Centre, just outside the airport's roundabout.
 Here you can not only receive your rental car conveniently, but also return it later.
-A free shuttle service is currently only available between the individual terminals, but not between the airport and the Car Rental Centre.
+Thus you don’t have to worry about how to get from the airport to your accommodation and from your accommodation back to the airport at the departure.
+Furthermore you don’t have to worry about how to get to the rental station.

 As with all Scandinavian airports, Copenhagen Airport offers a selection of the best known car rental companies, which we have put together for you below: